 Perhaps every area of activity has its puzzlingly under-celebrated pioneer and Steven Spurrier is certainly the unsung hero of wine.
 He has quite exceptional wine knowledge, particularly but not exclusively of France, has fingers in vinous pies in six countries, and has had all manner of brilliant wine ideas which other people, never him, have managed to spin into gold.

 Fortunately he began life with a fortune, was wise enough to marry another, and seems to be happy enough to have spent his 42 years in the wine business gently frittering them away in various agreeable wine-related pursuits.
 Not that he is indolent.
 Far from it.
-At the Christie's Wine Course which he set up in 1982, it is more often that not Spurrier who carries the boxes and opens the bottles.
+At the Christie's Wine Course which he set up in 1982, it is more often than not Spurrier who carries the boxes and opens the bottles.
 His prolific wine writing output includes three very solid books, of which only Clarke and Spurrier's Fine Wine Guide is still in print.

 When a group of us British wine writers need to fix up our programme of visits to taste the Bordeaux primeurs each spring, it is Steven who does all the hard work of writing to the châteaux and co-ordinating our split-second timetable.
 But when Steven counselled me to invest in Vinopolis, the wine-based tourist attraction that opened just south of the Thames in 1999, assuring me that he was putting everything he could into it, I made a note to do the opposite and have not regretted it.